KsLudovic/angular-Algoheroes/README.md

-##ANGULAR part of the Algoheroes project
+## ANGULAR part of the Algoheroes project
+#Implementation of cool editing comment prog
 #Implementation of routing
 #Side done

 #WORK IN PROGRESS
 Optimizing design
 Subreddit-post redirection